 Although Olaf is without a doubt the "tankiest" of the three Vikings, do not be deceived into thinking that Olaf's primary purpose is to tank for your team.
 Olaf should be seen as more of an off-tank during teamfights over objectives.
 Throughout the entire match, and more particularly after having talented into Large and In Charge at Level 16, Olaf's focus should be on peeling for his damage-dealing assassins.
 Olaf is the Viking who should be present at almost every objective-based teamfight, such as those over Cursed Hollow's tributes or Dragon Shire's shrines.
 Due to his lack of damage and limited utility, Olaf should not be used to dive the backline of the opposing team unless there is particular reason, such as interrupting a channeled ability like Kael'thas' Pyroblast.

 The second Viking of the crew is Baleog.
 Baleog's specialty is pushing in minion waves with his splash damage dealing ranged auto-attacks.
-This lane pressure can be further talented into becoming quite powerful by combining Explosive Attacks at Level 1 and Baleog the Fierce at Level 7.
 Baleog is generally most effective when in lane soaking minion experience and collecting regeneration globes to accumulate stacks of Viking Hoard.

 Erik, the third and final Viking of the lost trio, is generally considered the favorite of the bunch by most TLV players.
 Erik's most useful quality is his heighten movement speed, allowing him to zip around the battlefield pushing in a minion lane at one moment and sneaking a mercenary camp the next.
-As long as he is somewhat nearby, Erik should be the Viking used when a low-priority objective needs tending to (such as collecting seeds from the smaller camps in Garden Of Terror).
-Talenting into It's a Sabotage! at Level 4 can also make Erik into one of the most annoying Vikings, who unchecked will stroll down lanes destroying towers, forts, and even keeps without any resistance from them.
+As long as he is somewhat nearby, Erik should be the Viking used to stall or capture channeled objectives.
+Talenting into Erik the Swift at Level 4 will greatly increase Erik's survivability and harass capabilities, being able to constantly cancel the channeling of a Towers of Doom altar.

 In terms of team composition, it is important to let your team know of your intentions to select TLV before they decide on their heroes.
 TLV generally works best with a more "traditional" team composition, consisting of a main tank, healer, and at least one sustained damage dealing assassin.
 The idea is to select heroes who have good sustain, or the ability to maintain team fights over objectives for longer durations.
-This involves selecting healers who have a steady uptime of heals or damage mitigation such as Morales.
-When it comes to damage dealers, the Vikings are likely to work best with an assassin or bruiser who can put out continual amounts of damage.
-This is because it will be hard to burst down an enemy hero quickly in team fights with your allies being down a player, since TLV will most often be split-pushing lanes and soaking experience to gain a team level advantage.
+This involves selecting healers who have a steady uptime of heals or damage mitigation such as Malfurion.
+We do not recommend getting squishy melee assassins with Vikings, since they will have a hard time killing enemies team fights with your allies being down a player, because TLV will most often be split-pushing lanes and soaking experience to gain a team level advantage.
 Due to the disadvantage in player number for your team during some objective based team fights, it may also be a good idea to include a long range caster who can poke the enemy away from capturing specific objectives, such as altars on Towers of Doom or Tributes on Cursed Hollow.
 This stalling and sustaining of team fights by your allies distracts the enemy and allows TLV to be even more effective in locking down the rest of the battleground.
 It is very important that your team is aware of when you will and will not be available to group for objectives as it will allow them to make a wiser decision as to when to engage or simply trade the objective for some other advantage.

 - 24 Mar.
 2017 (this page): Minor detail about Olaf's Role in the Current Meta noted.